OWI Lawyer – 5 Things to Know When Stopped By Police For DUI

 Michigan DUI lawyer, Aaron J. Boria, has represented countless people charged with drinking and driving.
 Many of these people are medical professionals, engineers, moms and dads, sons and daughters, and the like.

 Boria takes pride in his work and strives to achieve the absolute best results for his clients.
-Boria has obtained not guilty verdicts in multiple criminal cases including drinking and driving, reductions, and dismissals.
+Boria has obtained not guilty verdicts in multiple criminal cases including drinking and driving, and has also obtained countless reductions, and dismissals.

 If you have been charged with drinking and driving contact Michigan drinking and driving lawyer, Aaron J. Boria at (734) 453-7806 or shoot an email to email@example.com.